slatedb/slatedb-website/docs/architecture.md

 ## Compaction

 SlateDB currently implements a very simple compaction strategy.
 The compaction strategy checks every `poll_interval`.
 If there are 4 or more L0 SSTables, the compactor schedules a new compaction job, which runs immediately.
-The job simply compacts all L0 SSTables into a single SR and writes the SSTables to the object store's `compacted` directory as the newest SR. Upon completion, the manifest to remove the L0 SSTables and add the new SR.
+The job simply compacts all L0 SSTables into a single SR and writes the SSTables to the object store's `compacted` directory as the newest SR. Upon completion, the manifest is updated to remove the L0 SSTables and add the new SR.

 The compaction state is not currently persisted in the manifest.
 This means compaction will lose its current writes whenever the server is restarted.
 This is a known limitation and will be addressed in future versions of SlateDB.